 - be nervous, agitated and aggressive

-- breath fast, sweat, grind their teeth and have shaky hands.
+- breathe fast, sweat, grind their teeth and have shaky hands

 Effects of ice on mental and physical health

-Ice can alter moods and make people violent.
+Ice can alter moods and sometimes makes people violent.
 It can also trigger mental health problems like depression, anxiety and psychosis.
 Users can alienate friends and family, and have work and financial problems.

 Call triple zero (000) for an ambulance if someone has an overdose.